Heathkit AD-1702 Active Crossover. enlarge.

 MOL is at least 10 V RMS (limit of the Rohde &Schwarz UPL) at 0.008% THD.

-Lower left channel of this sample had an 8mV DC offset.
+The lower left channel of this sample had an 8mV DC offset.

 High-Frequency section gain measured at -0.11 dB (fixed).
 (Another sample measured +0.2 dB)